 - What does a school mean when they say they are need-blind (or need-aware)?

 - Very few colleges/universities are ‘need blind’ for all candidates

 - “Need-blind” means that a college admits students on the basis of academic and personal promise, without regard to their ability to pay.
 Many need-blind colleges also offer to meet 100% of your demonstrated need.
 But need-blind for admission does not automatically mean that a college will meet your need after you are admitted!

 - Demonstrated NEED is not the same as WANT!
 Need is determined by institutional formulae and is different at each college.
 There may be several different forms and documents to be submitted to a college to determine your family need.
 The family does not determine its own need.

 - Copies of: your passport biographical info page and photo; your current I-94; your current F-1 visa page

-Acknowledgements: Many people helped put this document together, including John Spear, Laura Paul, Ren Yao and Kathie Moore at Northwood, and especially Tara A. Dowling at Choate Rosemary Hall.
+Acknowledgements: Many people helped put this document together, including John Spear, Laura Paul, Ren Yao and Kathie Moore at Northwood, and especially Tara A. Dowling at Rocky Hill School in RI (formerly at Choate Rosemary Hall).